 - any such class of documents or transactions as may be notified by the Central Government in the Official Gazette.

 Q7: Is SignDesk.com authorised to provide eSign service?

 SignDesk.com is a duly recognized entity authorized to provide eSign services.
-Signdesk.com is an ASP (Application Service Provider), duly registered with CDAC (ESP) and in collaboration with the UIDAI, for providing services facilitating eSign.
-In the eSign process, the user (signer) receives OTP from UIDAI and when the OTP is entered the document is verified.
+Signdesk.com is an ASP (Application Service Provider), registered with CDAC (ESP) and in collaboration with UIDAI, for providing services facilitating eSign.
+In the eSign process, the user (signer) receives an OTP from UIDAI and the document is verified after entering this OTP.

 Q8: How to validate an eSign?